 Inspired by Black Business Month and the Bay Area’s Black Restaurant Day, Portland’s annual Support Black-Owned Restaurants Week event takes place every August and encourages patrons to visit Portland’s more than 80 Black-owned eateries.
-The 2020 dates haven’t been announced yet, but not to worry — these restaurants are worth a visit any (or every) day of the year.
+The next edition is scheduled for Aug.
+24–30, 2020, but there’s no need to wait — these restaurants are worth a visit any (or every) day of the year.

 Deadstock Coffee & Gallery

 Old Town Chinatown has become a hub for creative people of color, and Deadstock Coffee brings a much-needed caffeine boost to the scene.
 With a duel focus on sneakers and coffee, the café was founded by former Nike employee Ian Williams as a space to showcase art and hang out with fellow “sneakerheads.”
-Boasting an ever-changing menu, Deadstock is conveniently located near sneaker consignment store IndexPDX, streetwear boutique Compound Gallery and hip retailer Upper Playground.
+Boasting an ever-changing menu, Deadstock is conveniently located near sneaker consignment store IndexPDX, vintage streetwear shop Laundry and hip retailer Upper Playground.

 Passersby are often lured into Northeast Alberta’s Bole Ethiopian after catching a whiff of their spicy lamb, beef and veggie wats (stews).
 Never experienced Ethiopian food before?
 Expect spoonfuls of several traditional dishes (including ample vegan options) served atop a large sourdough flatbread known as injera, made from gluten-free teff flour.
 It’s customary to use your right hand to eat your meal, and to end the evening with a cozy cup of cinnamon tea.